Time to get up, man.

 That's it.
 That's the room quota.

-There's no more space.
+no more space.

 You gotta head out.